MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

     - `[Description <String>]`: Description of the Role Assignment.
     - `[DisplayName <String>]`: The display or friendly name of the role Assignment.
     - `[ResourceScopes <String[]>]`: List of ids of role scope member security groups.
 These are IDs from Azure Active Directory.
-    - `[RoleDefinition <IMicrosoftGraphRoleDefinition1>]`: The Role Definition resource.
+    - `[RoleDefinition <IMicrosoftGraphRoleDefinition>]`: The Role Definition resource.
 The role definition is the foundation of role based access in Intune.
 The role combines an Intune resource such as a Mobile App and associated role permissions such as Create or Read for the resource.
 There are two types of roles, built-in and custom.
 Built-in roles cannot be modified.
 Both built-in roles and custom roles must have assignments to be enforced.
 Create custom roles if you want to define a role that allows any of the available resources and role permissions to be combined into a single role.
   - `[RolePermissions <IMicrosoftGraphRolePermission[]>]`: List of Role Permissions this role is allowed to perform.
 These must match the actionName that is defined as part of the rolePermission.
     - `[ResourceActions <IMicrosoftGraphResourceAction[]>]`: Resource Actions each containing a set of allowed and not allowed permissions.
       - `[AllowedResourceActions <String[]>]`: Allowed Actions
       - `[NotAllowedResourceActions <String[]>]`: Not Allowed Actions.

-SETTINGS <IMicrosoftGraphDeviceManagementSettings1>: deviceManagementSettings
+SETTINGS <IMicrosoftGraphDeviceManagementSettings>: deviceManagementSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceComplianceCheckinThresholdDays <Int32?>]`: The number of days a device is allowed to go without checking in to remain compliant.
   - `[IsScheduledActionEnabled <Boolean?>]`: Is feature enabled or not for scheduled action for rule.